 I taught in Minneapolis students for 41 years after I taught in North St. Paul/Maplewood and Teaneck, NJ which was the first district that voted to integrate.
 Starting with students on that wonderful new year students were confused about what their parents had fought about and they all made friends quickly.
 I have taught teachers in the United States, Canada, Singapore, South Africa and Bangladesh... read more

 This link provides parents with ideas for alternative programs and resources in place to assist CPS parents and students through the strike. http://familiesintheloop.com/update/10577/chicago-teachers-strike-resources-for-families/

 Please ask me anything upon problems which you want to know the solution!

 volume, weight, count, legth, time, and temperature

 Playing a math game.
 Following a recipe.
 Building a science project, robot, or electronic kit...
 These are some ways to use hands-on learning activities to make science and math more interesting.
-This summer, for example, I have been using some new modules that include electronics/science of electricity, automotive engine technology, solar energy labs, etc. for "gifted", "average", and "special... read more
+This summer, for example, I have been using some new modules that include electronics/science of electricity, automotive engine technology, solar energy labs, etc. for "gifted", "average",... read more